-Clean the MIC using sterile water for irrigation with a mild detergent mixture followed by a sterile water rinse.
+Clean the MIC 797P using sterile water for irrigation or a mild detergent mixture with a water rinse.
 Cleaning occurs at least once per shift.
 Sanitizing always follows cleaning.
 This process loosens and removes product residue.

 Document this in the log.